 By the evening of her 2nd day Grace had finished the tomato, even licking the drops of juice off her filthy hands.
 She was grateful that the sun was sinking and even for the cool air, but knew that the nights were cold.
 She hadn’t peed again, probably due to her not getting anything to eat or drink apart from the tomato.
 She tried to goad a woman with a shopping basket into throwing something at her.
 Unfortunately the woman picked up a stone, lunging it at her.
 It hit the cage and bounced away with a loud bonnnggg.
 She stopped goading people, fearing that she may not be as lucky next time.

 Early morning came, she had survived the night.
 Crying out in agony Grace tried to move around in the confined space to get comfortable.
 It was impossible.
 She begged passersby to help.
 Most ignored her, some spat and all hurried away.
 Once during the day a woman tried to pass her a fruit through the bars but couldn’t reach.
 As she leaned back to throw it, a policeman shouted at her.
 She hurried away.
 That was the last time anyone tried to help her.

 “I’m dying” Grace realized.
 Between the elements, hunger, thirst and her body being weak to start off with, she was dying.
 Sadness swept through her.

 “Mother?
 Father?
 Where did you go?” delirious and talking to herself through crack lips, she no longer felt the pain.
 It belonged to someone else, far away.
 The faces of the curious people watching her, turned to mist.
 The buildings and landscape faded.
 Even the blue sky and hot sun disappeared in a blanket of white.

-Grace put out her hand, shaking, gave a small, dry scream and died.
+Grace put out her hand, shaking, gave a small, hoarse scream and died.
 She remained in a half upright position.
 Her corpse slowly rotting, dripping, stinking.

-Eventually her body was recovered and buried.
+Eventually her body was removed and buried.
 It was too far gone to be handed over for research.

 Grace was gone and forgotten.